 Support of Alternative PDU Set QoS

 An Alternative QoS Profile represents a combination of QoS parameters PDB, PER, Averaging Window and GFBR to which the application traffic is able to adapt.
+The Alternative QoS Profile(s) shall also contain the PDU Set QoS parameters PSDB and PSER in the respective direction(s) when the QoS Profile contains PDU Set QoS parameters PSDB and PSER in UL and/or DL as described in clause 5.7.7; otherwise, the corresponding Alternative QoS Profile(s) shall not contain the PDU Set QoS parameters PSDB and PSER.

 The parameters of Alternative PDU Set QoS including UL PSDB, DL PSDB, UL PSER and/or DL PSER can be added in Alternative QoS Parameters Set List.

+If the NG-RAN determines that only in one direction the GFBR, the PDB or the PER cannot be fulfilled, the NG-RAN shall indicate that "GFBR can no longer be guaranteed" together with the corresponding direction.

 In case the NG-RAN node cannot be fulfilled in one direction, the NG-RAN should indicate the direction in legacy QNC.
 The notification cause/information in QNC can be enhanced to indication the direction.
 If the DL cannot be fulfilled, the notification cause/information is “not fulfilled DL”.